Coastal Towns of the Italian Riviera

 The journey to Portofino along the narrow coastal road is an experience in itself, with scenic vistas that mirror the beauty of the surrounding area.
 One delightful highlight is the walk leading to Castello Brown and the iconic lighthouse of Portofino.
 Moreover, embarking on a boat trip to the nearby San Fruttuoso Abbey, a historic abbey dating back to the 10th century, is an opportunity not to be missed.

 However, amidst its undeniable charm, there’s a sentiment that Portofino might not evoke the same level of affection as some of the other Ligurian towns.
 A notable issue is the prevalence of overpriced restaurants coupled with personnel that might come across as snobbish, detracting from the overall experience.
 There’s a contemplation about whether traditional local fishermen still frequent the waters of this once-renowned “fishing village.”
-Over time, Portofino has transformed into a destination that caters to the affluent and famous.Read more about Portofino
+Over time, Portofino has transformed into a destination that caters to the affluent and famous.Read our Portofino Travel Guide

 Santa Margherita Ligure